 Sailing Racing Rules 2025 - 2028 What changed?

 The 2025–2028 Racing Rules of Sailing introduce several vital updates to clarify and refine the sport’s regulations.
-Here’s an overview of some relevant changes applicable to social racers among us…
+Here’s an overview of some relevant changes applicable to the social racers among us…

 RULE 2 – FAIR SAILING